 A Rick and Michonne Walking Dead Spinoff Series Is Coming in 2024

 The Walking Dead‘s final panel at San Diego Comic-Con 2022 gave us the biggest news of all.
 There will be a Rick and Michonne series to tell their epic story.
-Yes, that above poster says 2023 but recent news revealed that it will not debut until 2024.
-That’s not too shocking considering filming began shortly after the new year, according to Danai Gurira’s interview with Self.
+Yes, that above poster says 2023 but recent news revealed that it will not debut until 2024, according to Danai Gurira’s interview with Self.
 You can read more about the series here but this breakdown will also get you excited:

 This series presents an epic love story of two characters changed by a changed world.
 Kept apart by distance.
 By an unstoppable power.
 By the ghosts of who they were.
 Rick and Michonne are thrown into another world, built on a war against the dead… And ultimately, a war against the living.
 Can they find each other and who they were in a place and situation unlike any they’ve ever known before?
 Are they enemies?
 Lovers?
 Victims?
 Victors?
 Without each other, are they even alive — or will they find that they, too, are the Walking Dead?